lindsaystirton/PrimoSus/README.md

 primosus -a "Jeremy Webber" -t "Constitution" -i book
 ```

-Search for articles by Lindsay Stirton on public law:
+Search for articles by Lindsay Stirton with "basic income" in the title:

 ```
-primosus -a "Lindsay Stirton" -i article
+primosus -a "Lindsay Stirton" -t "basic income" -i article
 ```

 ## Contributing